NVIDIA/NeMo/docs/source/tools/ctc_segmentation.rst

 Dataset Creation Tool Based on CTC-Segmentation
 ===============================================

-This tool provides functionality to align long audio files and the corresponding transcripts into shorter fragments that are suitable for an Automatic Speech Recognition (ASR) model training.
+This tool provides functionality to align long audio files with the corresponding transcripts and split them into shorter fragments that are suitable for an Automatic Speech Recognition (ASR) model training.

 More details could be found in `NeMo/tutorials/tools/CTC_Segmentation_Tutorial.ipynb <https://github.com/NVIDIA/NeMo/blob/stable/tutorials/tools/CTC_Segmentation_Tutorial.ipynb>`__ (can be executed with `Google's Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_).